 - In 2017, the State Water Board adopted a Climate Change Resolution addressing mitigation and adaptation.
 One requirement is Regional Water Boards will make recommendations to modify permits and/or create other regulatory requirements to reduce vulnerability of water and wastewater infrastructure to flooding, storm surges, and sea level rise. - The Regional Water Board is planning to modify the Basin Plan under its Climate Change and Wetland Policy Update.
-The changes will occur through multiple Basin Plan amendments. - Climate change and water resilience continue to be a strategic priority of the Regional Water Board in FY21. - In April 2019, Governor Newsom signed Executive Order N-10-19 directing State Agencies to recommend a suite of priorities and actions to build a climate-resilient water system and ensure healthy waterways through the 21st century.
+The changes will occur through multiple Basin Plan amendments. - Climate change and water resilience continue to be a strategic priority of the Regional Water Board in 2022. - In April 2019, Governor Newsom signed Executive Order N-10-19 directing State Agencies to recommend a suite of priorities and actions to build a climate-resilient water system and ensure healthy waterways through the 21st century.

-• The State Water Board is planning to send a data request to all permitted facilities (collection systems and POTWs) in the State to better understand to what extent agencies are performing climate change vulnerability assessments and/or investing in adaptation measures.
-They plan to use this information to determine the need for funding assistance or permit requirements for climate change planning.

-- The Regional Water Board recently completed a detailed questionnaire of all POTWs in the region in 2021 to collect information about climate vulnerability and adaptation.
-Results are currently being analyzed by Regional Water Board staff, and will be presented to the Regional Water Board in the coming months. - The Regional Water Board is developing a Shoreline Resiliency Basin Plan Amendment addressing estuarine wetland protection, living shorelines, beaches, ecotone systems using treated wastewater.
-A draft is expected in Fall 2021.
+- The California Coastal Commission's November 2021 Sea Level Rise Planning Guidance recommends that agencies "understand and plan" for 2.7 feet of sea level rise by 2050. - The State Water Board is planning to send a data request to all permitted facilities (collection systems and POTWs) in the State to better understand to what extent agencies are performing climate change vulnerability assessments and/or investing in adaptation measures.
+They plan to use this information to determine the need for funding assistance or permit requirements for climate change planning. - In 2021, the Regional Water Board completed a detailed questionnaire of all POTWs in the region to collect information about climate vulnerability and adaptation.
+Results will be summarized in an Executive Officer report in early 2022. - The Regional Water Board is developing a Shoreline Resiliency Basin Plan Amendment addressing estuarine wetland protection, living shorelines, beaches, ecotone systems using treated wastewater.
+A draft is expected in Spring 2022.
 This Basin Plan Amendment could be used to incentivize the development of wetlands projects by wastewater agencies, and reduce permitting hurdles.

-- Review the Shoreline Resiliency Basin Plan Amendment when it is released in Fall 2021.
-This proposed amendment is part of a larger Climate Change and Wetland Policy Update project. - Compile information about sea level rise projections from responses to the climate change questionnaire, and share this information with BACWA members. - Continue to coordinate with State Water Board on the status of their data request on climate change planning, so members can provide the information they request as effectively as possible.
-Survey expected to be released towards the end of 2021. - Continue to work with Regional Water Board and other resource agencies to look for regulatory solutions to encourage wetlands projects for shoreline resiliency. - Coordinate with BABC, SFEI and Sonoma Land Trust on preparation of a white paper regarding biosolids management in the Baylands, an important region both for biosolids land application and wetlands restoration (see also Biosolids section, above).
+- Review the Shoreline Resiliency Basin Plan Amendment when it is released in 2022.
+This proposed amendment is part of a larger Climate Change and Wetland Policy Update project. - Continue to coordinate with State Water Board on the status of their data request on climate change planning, so members can provide the information they request as effectively as possible.
+Survey expected to be released in 2022. - Continue to work with Regional Water Board and other resource agencies to look for regulatory solutions to encourage wetlands projects for shoreline resiliency. - Coordinate with BABC, SFEI and Sonoma Land Trust on preparation of a white paper regarding biosolids management in the Baylands, an important region both for biosolids land application and wetlands restoration (see also Biosolids section, above). - BACWA recently signed a letter of support for the Bay Adapt Joint Platform.
+Individual agencies are also invited to endorse the Joint Platform.